Chemoreceptor: Heart rate

 The response to stimulation of chemoreceptors on the heart rate is complicated.
 Chemoreceptors in the heart or nearby large arteries, as well as chemoreceptors in the lungs, can affect heart rate.
-Activation of these peripheral chemoreceptors from sensing decreased O2, increased CO2 and a decreased pH is relayed to cardiac centers by the vagus and glossopharyngeal nerves to the medulla of the brainstem.
+Activation of these peripheral chemoreceptors from sensing decreased O2, increased CO2 and a decreased pH is relayed to cardiac centers by the vagus and glossopharyngeal nerves to the [medulla oblongata|medulla] of the brainstem.
 This increases the sympathetic nervous stimulation on the heart and a corresponding increase in heart rate and contractility in most cases.
 These factors include activation of stretch receptors due to increased ventilation and the release of circulating catecholamines.

 However, if respiratory activity is arrested (e.g. in a patient with a high cervical spinal cord injury), then the primary cardiac reflex to transient hypercapnia and hypoxia is a profound bradycardia and coronary vasodilation through vagal stimulation and systemic vasoconstriction by sympathetic stimulation.
 In normal cases, if there is reflexive increase in respiratory activity in response to chemoreceptor activation, the increased sympathetic activity on the cardiovascular system would act to increase heart rate and contractility.